humemah/Exploring-the-Bitcoin-Cryptocurrency-Market/README.md

 To complete this project, you need to be fluent with pandas DataFrames.
 Before starting this project, we recommend that you have completed the following courses:

-pandas Foundations Manipulating DataFrames with pandas Cleaning Data in Pytho
+pandas Foundations Manipulating DataFrames with pandas Cleaning Data in Python